 - 🧠 Pro Tip: Plan your trip around the summer white nights season when both Helsinki and Reykjavik experience nearly 24-hour daylight.
 It’s a rare chance to see two Nordic capitals glowing under the same endless sun.

 Finnair has quietly mastered the art of getting to Iceland with ease and elegance.
-Their polar flight paths from U.S. cities like New York and Chicago fly directly over the Arctic, cutting time compared to traditional transatlantic routes.
+Their polar flight paths from U.S. cities like New York and Chicago fly directly over the Arctic.
 Once you land in Helsinki, connections to Reykjavik are quick and seamless, making what sounds like a long journey feel surprisingly simple.
+It’s a great option only if you want to visit both Finland and Iceland in one trip, or if they are traveling from Asia/Europe.

 Flying with Finnair feels like stepping into a Nordic design catalog.
 Every detail reflects quiet sophistication with calming blue cabin lights, thoughtfully designed seats, and a layout that prioritizes space and peace.
 The service is equally refined.
 Flight attendants are warm without being overbearing, and yes, even the coffee is good.